StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/_index.md

 So no, we will not all share the same level of reward in eternity, but some people will receive more.
 For though none of us will ever be perfect -- far from it -- that does not mean some people do not get a whole awful lot closer than others.
 (Such is obvious to all who are honest: spiritual excellence always stands out quite distinctly down here in this moral cesspit, this present *kosmos* under Satan's control).
 And while God is not obligated to give us anything for rendering unto him the service that is His right to demand of us as King of the Universe, the Bible makes it clear that He will in fact fabulously reward all those who choose to follow Him with distinction.
 So that is exactly what we should aspire to do.

-If we end up ranking poorly in eternity, the only people we have to blame are ourselves, because God gives equal opportunity to all, judging us completely perfectly according to our specific circumstances (as only an Omniscient being can).
+If we end up ranking poorly in eternity, the only people we have to blame are ourselves, because God gives equal opportunity to all, judging us completely perfectly according to our specific circumstances (as only an Omniscient Being can).
 No one gets more or less than exactly that which they deserve.

 Keeping this in mind, may we live our lives in such a way that we bring glory to God by receiving a bountiful reward on that Great Day of Days!